ntclark/PostScript/Readme.md

 Indeed, one colleague invented an entirely new algebraic notation under government contract, and in fact, it could <i>only</i> be realized utilizing my markup system.

-Unlike that system in the 80's, the software hosted here-in is <b>not</b> a markup language, or in any way a "client" of PostScript.
+Unlike that system in the 80's, the software hosted herein is <b>not</b> a markup language, or in any way a "client" of PostScript.

 This system is PostScript itself, from the ground up.
 It is a raw C++ implementation of the PostScript language!
 In other words, this software reads
 *.ps input files, and renders the contents WYSIWYG per the PostScript language definition.

-<h2>WHY ?</h2>
+# WHY ?

 Yes, there is already an open source solution for this, please know that I am intimatly aware of GhostScript.
 In fact, I know more than
 I want to about that software.

 In some ways, it was working with GhostScript that engendered my desire to re-visit my PostScript passion.
-This time, however, it is to create a replacement for GhostScript while at the same time forming the foundation upon which I might realize my much more important lifetime passion.
+This time, however, it is to create a replacement for GhostScript while at the same time forming the foundation upon which I might realize my much more important lifetime passion[^1].

-<h2>My lifetime passion</h2>
+[^1]: Okay, yes, I benefited from GhostScript and from the efforts of those people who put it together.
+I **did** use it in my own software for electronic signature capture.
+However, like ALL Open Source Software, the amount of effort you're probably goint to spend getting what you want out of it is, in the fullness of time, way more than if you had just started from scratch.
+In any case, the only value I've *ever* found with OS software is learning "how" something works by example, even if it is badly written.
+Both sloppy disorganized software **and** horribly bad or overcomplicated documentation on how an algorithm should work contribute mightily to the high cost of software development.
+And, *please* don't say "re-invent the wheel", that will make me puke.

+## My lifetime passion

 <u>To finally and completely expose the absolute SHIT that ALL open source, and as far as I know, most if not ALL proprietary software truly is.</u>